Join our Team

 Achieve junior therapist accreditation

-The first step in becoming an ABA Therapist and achieving accreditation as an ABA Therapist Stage 1 is to complete our Online Introductory Training and Workshop.
+The first step in becoming an EIBI Therapist and achieving accreditation as a Junior Therapist is to complete our Online Introductory Training and Workshop.
 This includes 6 hours of hands-on practical training in small groups at our clinic.

-ABAlink’s student therapist competency modules combine ABA theory as well as role play exercises.
-Students undergo both written and practical assessments to attain the specific standards required to commence working as part of an ABA Therapy Team.
+abalink’s student therapist competency modules combine theory as well as role play exercises.
+Students undergo both written and practical assessments to attain the specific standards required to commence working as part of an EIBI Therapy Team.